Surfboard Construction: What to Consider Before You Order

 The way to think about the differences between the epoxy and poly is by considering the properties of glass versus plastic.

 When glass bends, it cracks almost immediately.
 There’s very little room for deflection.
 And that’s similar to how polyester resin behaves.
-Once you dent the board, the resin cracks, reducing the strength of the board.
+Assuming everything else equal, a PE board will feel more rigid.
+And when you dent the board, the resin cracks, reducing the strength of the board.

 Epoxy behaves more like plastic — it flexes, absorbs impact, and returns to its original shape to a greater degree before it gives out.
-This means epoxy holds its flex even when it dents up a bit, prolonging the life of the board.
+This means epoxy will feel more lively by default, and will hold its flex pattern even when the board dents up a bit (prolonging its life).

 Beyond performance, it’s really about cost and appearance.
 If you don’t want to spend the extra $$ on epoxy or want that glossy candy coated look, poly is the way to go.